-As a postdoctoral scholar, I have focused on another venomous marine group: the Cnidaria, particularly box jellies (family Cubozoa).
+As a postdoctoral scholar, I focused on another venomous marine group: the Cnidaria, particularly box jellies (family Cubozoa).
 Jellies are armed with some of the deadliest venoms on the planet, and yet, much remains unknown about these gelatinous invertebrates.
-My postdoctoral studies, directed by Dr. Angel Yanagihara, seek to improve our understanding of how these venoms harm and kill as well as the best practices for treating cnidarian stings.
+My postdoctoral studies, directed by Dr. Angel Yanagihara, sought to improve our understanding of how these venoms harm and kill as well as the best practices for treating cnidarian stings.

 01/2015 - current: Interdisciplinary Research on Cnidarians

 Postdoctoral Researcher for Dr. Angel Yanagihara, University of Hawaii

 01/2011 - 12/2014: Molecular Investigations of the Pteroinae